hunterjackson/docs/source/rethink.rst

 A Connector and Sink to write events from Kafka to RethinkDb.
 The connector takes the value from the Kafka Connect SinkRecords and inserts a new entry to RethinkDb.

+The Sink supports:

+1. :ref:`The KCQL routing querying <kcql>` - Kafka topic payload field selection is supported, allowing you to select fields written to RethinkDb.
+2. Topic to table routing via KCQL.
+3. RowKey selection - Selection of fields to use as the row key, if none specified the topic name, partition and offset are used via KCQL.
+4. RethinkDB write modes via KCQL.
+5. Error policies for handling failures.

 Prerequisites
 -------------